SimonaNardozza/Blueskies16/blueskiesJune16.md

 Chlorophyll is the green pigment responsible for harvesting light.
 But chlorophyll has mostly been studied in leaves, not fruit.
 ## Aim of the research
+Understanding if chlorophyll degradation pathway in fruit is controlled differently from leaves.
 ## Proposed research
 ## References